-TOWII isn’t as well known as TOWIE but it’s a lot more important when it comes to lead generation.
+TOWII (The only way is Integrated) isn’t as well known as TOWIE but it’s a lot more important when it comes to lead generation.

-When you’re an SME, making decisions is hard in terms of where to spend time and where to invest hard-earned funds.
-Yet, it’s no different if you work in a corporate enterprise.
+When you’re running marketing and business development campaigns making decisions is hard in terms of where to spend time and where to invest hard-earned funds.
+Yet, it’s no different whether you work in a large corporate enterprise, or an SME.
 The choice is wider but the challenge is the same.
 How do we ensure bang for buck?
 How do we magnify response?
 Where will the best leads come from?
 How do we ensure ROI?
 And, what’s the timeframe?

 Build a Robust Sales Pipeline.

 The source of those leads can take various forms including:

 - Contacting current customers for cross-sell and up-sell

 - Re-engaging lapsed customers

 - Generating insight for decision-making

 The list goes on and on.
 Lead generation is a multi-faceted, multi-discipline activity.
 Whether it begins with networking and extends to straight advertising, business development can incorporate a variety of tools, channels and techniques.